+NOTE TO FACILITATORS: THERE MAY NOT BE ENOUGH TIME TO DO THIS RELAXATION EXERCISE AS WRITTEN, IT IS POSSIBLE TO MODIFY THE EXERCISE BY TENSING AND RELAXING EACH MUSCLE GROUP WITHOUT GOING THROUGH THE PROCESS OF FIRST TENSING EACH GROUP AND THEN RELAXING EACH GROUP.
+SEE PAGE 15.

-Fear is felt in our bodies.
+Fear is felt in our bodies

 One very important way to deal with fear is to learn how to relax your physical body.

 Doing this helps a person feel in control and keeps you from panicking over the tension that fear produces.

 It is very hard to be relaxed and feel fear at the same time.

 During these sessions we will learn a number of ways to relax, but we will start with physical relaxation.

 First, I will put up a list of the muscle groups that will be tensed and then relaxed.

 PUT UP A LIST OF MUSCLE GROUPS.
 AS YOU GO OVER THE LIST, POINT TO EACH MUSCLE ON YOUR BODY.
-THE BODY PARTS ARE AS FOLLOWS: Hand and lower arm, right, left, then both together Upper arm, right, left, and then both together Lower leg and foot, right, left, and then both together Thighs Chest (and breathing) Shoulders and lower back Back of neck Lips Eyes Lower forehead
+THE BODY PARTS ARE AS FOLLOWS:

+Hand and lower arm, right, left, then both together

+Upper arm, right, left, and then both together

+Lower leg and foot, right, left, and then both together

-Upper forehead
+Thighs

+Chest (and breathing)

-Now I want to show you how to tense each muscle group.
+Back of neck Lips Eyes Lower forehead Upper forehead NOTE: INSTRUCTIONS BELOW GO THROUGH THE TENSING OF EACH MUSCLE GROUP.
+Now I want to sh now you how to tense each muscle group.
 FOLLOW THE INSTRUCTIONS BELOW.
 Lower arm - Make a fist, palm down, and pull wrist up toward the upper arm.
 Upper arm - Tense biceps.
 With arms by side, pull upper arm toward side without touching.
 (Try not to tense lower arm while doing this; let lower arm hang loosely.)
 Lower leg and foot - Extend leg so it is straight.
 Point toe upward toward knees.
 Thighs - Pull knees together until upper legs feel tense.
 Abdomen - Pull in stomach toward back.
 Chest and breathing - Take a deep breath and hold it about 10 seconds, then release.
 Shoulders and lower back - Shrug shoulders, then bring shoulders up until they touch ears.
 Back of neck - Put head back and press against the back of chair.
 Lips - Press lips together; don't clench teeth or jaw.
 Eyes - Close eyes tightly but don't close too hard.
 (Be careful if you have contact lenses.)
 Lower forehead - Pull eyebrows down (try to get them to meet).

+Shoulders and lower back